pgradone/Mybrary/README.md

 sanitize-html
-multer (just for book covers - removed later) filepond (upload image files and store them into database directly)
+multer (just for book covers - removed later) filepond (upload image files and store them into database directly) method-override to be able to make 'put' and 'delete' posts

 ## ref: